dengking/Linux-OS/docs/Network/Theory/TCP/Transmission-Control-Protocol.md

 Has a dual role:

-- If the `SYN` flag is set (1), then this is the **initial sequence number**.
+1) If the `SYN` flag is set (1), then this is the **initial sequence number**.
 The sequence number of the actual first data byte and the **acknowledged number** in the corresponding ACK are then this sequence number plus 1.

+> NOTE: 为什么是plus 1？

-- If the `SYN` flag is clear (0), then this is the **accumulated sequence number** of the first data byte of this segment for the current session.
+2) If the `SYN` flag is clear (0), then this is the **accumulated sequence number** of the first data byte of this segment for the current session.

+> NOTE: `SYN` flag is clear (0)表示是在*data transfer phase* ？

+> NOTE: 有几个number:
+>
+> sequence number
+>
+> acknowledged number
+>
+> accumulated sequence number

 #### Row3

 **Acknowledgment number (32 bits)**

 If the `ACK` flag is set then the value of this field is the next sequence number that the sender of the ACK is expecting.
-This acknowledges receipt of all prior bytes (if any).
+This acknowledges receipt（收到） of all prior bytes (if any).
 The first ACK sent by each end acknowledges the other end's initial sequence number itself, but no data.